EQUIPMENT TIPS FOR SHORT DAY HIKES IN IRELAND

 How do I know?

-My family and I live and work in Ireland for several months a year – we run a motorbike rental business there (www.easycruiser.tours).
-We also have lovely guest rooms for walkers, motorcyclists, golfers etc… In our spare time we love to do day walks, especially in the Wicklow Mountains and the South East, but also in other parts of Ireland.
+My family and I live in Ireland (second home) and we love to do day walks, especially in the Wicklow Mountains and the South East, but also in other parts of Ireland.

 Perhaps we’ll first take a look at the walking conditions you might expect, and then at the appropriate equipment: